 This is because the part of the brain responsible for emotions – the amygdala – is impaired when our sleep is ruined.
 It becomes disconnected from the area of the brain that is partially responsible for decision making – the medial prefrontal cortex.
 The disconnection of the two makes it very difficult to regulate our feelings.
-So, even the most chilled person could become an ogre or a sobbing mess after a bad night’s sleep.
+So, even the most chilled person could become more moody after a bad night’s sleep.

 A 2017 study recently published in Brain Sciences investigated the relationship between insomnia and personality type.
 They tested 2,089 participants with a questionnaire that deciphered their personality traits and the severity of their insomnia.
 The participants were then sorted into personalities: extroversion, agreeableness, conscientiousness, openness and neuroticism.

 The research showed that neuroticism had the strongest links to the severity of insomnia.
 Unsurprisingly, people with a neurotic personality type are prone to depression, anxiety, mood swings and emotional instability.
 The study also showed that neurotic participants were more likely to have their lives negatively affected by insomnia and have overall sleep troubles including difficulty getting to sleep, staying asleep and waking up early.